-The design supervision firm will inspect the works during the two-week period to ensure that the contractor is in compliance with approved documents.
+The design supervision firm will inspect the works to ensure that the contractor is in compliance with approved documents.
 Collaborating agencies may also carry out monitoring and investigation of matters arising from complaints by the public, in connection with implementation of any of the project components, which fall under its jurisdiction.